JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-layout-modifiers.md

 the previous function, so the sequence of calls directly affects the composable's final behavior and appearance.

 ## Built-in modifiers

+Compose Multiplatform provides built-in modifiers, such as `size`, `padding`, and `offset`, for handling common layout and positioning tasks.

+### Size modifiers

 To set a fixed size, use the `size` modifier.
 When constraints need to be overridden, use the `requiredSize` modifier: